hmslima/sambahsacompletegrammar/sambahsa.md

 from the east.
 At times it feels a bit like Bulgarian, at other times like Persian, and sometimes similar to German as well”.

-It's not official, but may be said that sambahsa has a flag for representing it.
+It's not official, it but may be said that sambahsa has a flag for representing it.
 Actually the flag just after this paragraph was made to represent all speakers of indo-european languages, but the sambahsa movement kinda has adopted the flag for itself.